ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Alaska Divorce Records?

 Interested persons can find divorce information using third-party sites that offer this service.
 Members of the public may also obtain records by contacting the ADHSS.
-The state office maintains records of Alaska divorce records from 1950 to date.
-Submitted applications must include a completed request form, a photo ID, and the appropriate fee.
+The state office maintains Alaska divorce records from 1950 to the present.
+Submitted applications must include a completed request form, a photo I.D., and the appropriate fee.
 Divorce records may also be available via mail at:

 Department of Health and Social Services